GenomicMedLab/cool-seq-tool/docs/source/transcript_selection.rst

 The following validation checks are performed to determine compatibility of a transcript position:

 * The position exists on an accession
-* "Validating reference sequences"  # TODO what does this mean?
+* The sequence matches the expected reference sequence for a given accession or position
-* "Validating exon structure"  # TODO what does this mean?
+* Exon numbering matches known exon structure

 A transcript that fails to pass any of these checks is discarded as incompatible.